 In 1933, the Negro National League I was revived, with the creation of the Negro National League II.

-Between 1932 - 1936, Charleston served as the acting player / manager for Gus Greenlee’s Pittsburgh Crawfords.
+Between 1932 - 1936, Charleston served as the acting player/manager for Gus Greenlee’s Pittsburgh Crawfords.

 Due to the lack of financing, seasons were shortened.
+Some players were lucky to appear in 100 games.

-In 1932, the Crawfords broke out of the structure of the Negro National League II, and began playing as an independent team.
+In 1932, the Pittsburgh Crawfords broke out of the structure of the Negro National League II, and began playing as an independent team.

-The team finished the season 99–36, with Charleston contributing a batting average of .363.
+That year the team finished the season 99–36, with Charleston contributing a batting average of .363.

-He also received the honor of top vote leader and fan favorite at first base, receiving over 43,000+ votes to play first base in the first East-West All-Star Game on September 10, 1933.
+He also received the honor of top vote leader and fan favorite at first base, receiving over 43,000+ votes to play first base in the first East-West All-Star Game held on September 10, 1933.

 That 1935 lineup for the Pittsburgh Crawfords is compared by baseball historians to the 1927 New York Yankees, featuring the famous Murderer's Row.